samikeijonen/syopajatyo/htdocs/wp-content/themes/syopajatyo/README.md

 ## New editor (Gutenberg) support

-At the moment support for new editor means these things to me:
+At the moment support for new editor means these things:

 - Add support `editor-color-palette` to match theme colors.
 - Add support for `align-wide` blocks.